 To meet the climate targets, Germany must reduce electricity from coal.
-In the interim, coal consumption might increase slightly, as it did in 2011 and 2012, but the rising price of carbon and the increasing competitiveness of renewable power will make this trend short-lived – and Germany will stay within its carbon emission limits during the process.
+In the interim, coal consumption has fluctuated, rising from 2011 to 2013 and falling by more than 6 percent from 2013 to 2014, but a rising price of carbon and the increasing competitiveness of renewable power will make this trend short-lived – and Germany will stay within its carbon emission limits during the process.
+In 2014, electricity from fossil fuels (including gas) hit a 35-year low.
 Furthermore, carbon capture and storage is expensive and unsafe, and the German government has already stated that it will not promote the technology against popular will.

-For a number of reasons, however, coal power consumption has temporarily increased:
+For a number of reasons, however, coal power consumption increased temporarily:

 - The decision to shut down eight nuclear power plants came suddenly, and industry has not yet had time to replace the missing capacity, so power providers have no choice but to fall back on existing power plants.

 - The economic downturn within the EU has reduced energy consumption, thereby indirectly reducing carbon emissions and making the price of carbon – and hence, the price of coal power – lower (see Emissions trading).

 - At present, a few new coal plants are going online that had been planned and constructed several years before the nuclear decision.